 The general public understands there’s a problem, based on wait times alone, but somehow, without research, we’ve decided a new Waterford is the answer.
 Arguably, all that would give us is more of the same thing that’s not working.

 When the All-Party Committee consulted the Mental Health Commission of Canada on how to replace the province’s outdated psychiatric hospitals, they learned that psychiatric facilities similar to the Waterford Hospital provide in-patient treatment for only 1.5 to 3 per cent of the population with mental illness.
 Yes, 1.5-3%!
 Is the Waterford really the place to pour all our money?
-Can it help a traumatized kid in small town Labrador, or a schizophrenic widow on the Northern Peninsula?
+Can a St. John’s based hospital help a traumatized kid in small town Labrador, or a schizophrenic widow on the Northern Peninsula?

 We’re at a critical, perfect moment in time to stop and think about where to spend money earmarked for mental healthcare.
 One building will not do for the province what a total revolution of the system itself will.